Pawpaw picking up is rare

 Pawpaws are rich in nutritional value, including high levels of vitamins A and C. The downside is they don’t ship or store well, on par with loquats.
 Also they severely nauseate some people, can cause a rash when handled, and the seeds contain a depressant.
 Incidentally, the fruit is the largest native North American fruit and is heavy on the protein side.

 Pawpaws are also a little difficult to cultivate.
-Well, in fact, they are really hard to cultivate.
+In fact, they are really hard to cultivate.
 They need a lot of pampering for a few years to get them started, after that they are quite free of problems.
 They also attract a wide variety of butterflies.
 Those who champion the cause of pawpaws think that if they can persuade nurseries to pay more attention to the plant it can be a commercial success.
 It has few pests so it can be grown organically with little fuss.
 There might be even pawpaws on your grocery shelf in a few years.
 That would depend upon the lawyers.

 Like all plants the pawpaw is a mini chemical factory.
 The Indians used dried pawpaw seed powder to control head lice and pharmaceutical preparations today still use pawpaws for that.
 The leaves are diuretic and the bark yields a strong fiber for cordage.
-It also belongs in a family of fruit trees that are suspected in inducing Parkinson’s Disease.
+It also belongs in a family of fruit trees that are suspected of inducing Parkinson’s Disease.
 That is currently being researched.
 Pawpaw has not been indicted but to a lawyer all that might be close enough to keep the fruit off the grocery stores shelves.
 You might have to forage for pawpaws or grow your own.
 Which reminds me, historically, the pawpaw was under cultivation by Indians east of the Mississippi when de Soto traipsed through in 1541.
 Chilled papaw fruit was a favorite dessert of George Washington.
 Thomas Jefferson planted some at his Monticello.
 I don’t recall of either dying from Parkinson’s.

 As for its usual genus name, Asimina (uh-SIM-min-nuh) nearly any guess is as good as any other.
 My best deduction is the Indians called the bush Assimin (“min” in Algonquin means food, still found in “persimmon.” ) Assimin would be fine enough but then European languages and writers get involved.
-The early French inhabitants of Louisiana, called the fruit, Asiminer, from which we get the genus name.
+The early French inhabitants of Louisiana, called the fruit “Asiminer” from which we get the genus name.
 This is somewhat close to the Latin word for monkey, simia.
 That led to an early reference to calling the plant “monin” which was an old French word for monkey.
 That came from the Greek word for monkey, maimou.
-It changed through Latin into the romance languages as monin, mouninu, monnino, monin.
+It changed through Latin into the romance languages as monin, mouninu, monnino, and monin.
 That leads folks to think the fruit had something to do with monkeys but I think it was just an assumption of one botanist who thought Louisiana French were referring to a “monkey plant.”
 Further, the pawpaw is North American and there are no native monkeys.

 One Florida version is Asimina reticulata, (reh-tick-yoo-LAY-tuh) meaning the veins in the leaf have a net pattern.
 It can be found in slightly damp or occasionally damp areas.
 Another is Asimina obovata (oh-bo-VAY-ta) meaning egg-shaped leaves.
 It likes it dryer ground can grow twice as tall as the reticulata.
 The others are more or less reported, not the most common of shrubs.
-Locally pawpaws are rarely over a yard high whereas farther north the grow into trees.
+Locally pawpaws are rarely over four feet high whereas farther north the grow into trees.
 The A. obovata is listed as rare and the A. tetramera endangered.

 And in case you wondered since 1994, Kentucky State University http://www.pawpaw.kysu.edu/ has served as the USDA National Clonal Germplasm Repository, for Asimina species, as a satellite site of the NCGR repository at Corvallis, OR.
 There are over 2,000 trees from 17 states there on 12 acres at the KSU farm.
 Researchers evaluate the genetic diversity contained in wild pawpaw populations so that unique material can be added to the KYSU repository collection to be used in breeding.
 And for an unusual recreational and educational opportunity, visit the Annual Ohio Pawpaw Festival in September Lake Snowden in Albany, Ohio for three days of Pawpaw music, food, contests, art, history, education, sustainable living workshops and activities for the kids! http://www.ohiopawpawfest.com/ .